Ethics for Case Managers

 - Reporting Misconduct.
 Anyone possessing knowledge not protected as confidential that a CCM may have committed a violation as to the provisions of this Code is required to promptly report such knowledge to CCMC.

 - Compliance with Proceedings.
-CCMs will assist in the process of enforcing the Code by cooperating with inquiries, participating in proceedings, and complying with the directives of the Ethics & Professional Conduct Committee.
+CCMs will assist in the process of enforcing the Code by cooperating with inquiries, participating in proceedings, and complying with the directives of the Ethics and Professional Conduct Committee.

 Darius’s client Lloyd Jacobs was recently discharged from the hospital with heart failure and has an order for two MD visits every week for three weeks.
 During the second week, Mr. Jacobs refuses visits, stating that he is too busy and “feels just fine.”
 Darius talks to the patient and believes he is otherwise following medical advice and will recognize an exacerbation of heart failure early.
 Darius charts this in the client’s electronic file.